 Grow ‘dinosaur’ kale with kids

 Encourage children to eat their greens by letting them grow their own ‘dinosaur kale’, also known as nero di toscana.

 Rotate your crops

 Crop rotation helps minimise soil borne pests and diseases, as well as keeping nutrient levels at an optimal level for plants.
 Plant your kale after legumes (beans and peas) that will fix some nitrogen back into the soil.

 Another option is to use exclusion netting when you first plant them to prevent eggs being laid on the leaves in the first place.
 Any fine netting is suitable such as mosquito netting or fruit fly exclusion netting.
-Some curtain netting is also suitable if you have some to upcycle.
+Even some see-through curtain netting is suitable if you have some to upcycle.

-It’s also helpful to grow flowers to attract beneficial insects that will help protect your crops.
+It’s also helpful to grow flowers to attract beneficial insects to protect your crops.
 Planting about ten percent flowers is a good ratio to use.
-Some particular times of year will be more of a problem for pests such as a these in your garden so it’s a good idea to keep a brief garden diary and note down pest levels so you can know when the best time to plant is.
+Some times of year will be more of a problem for pests so it’s a good idea to keep a brief garden diary to note down pest levels so you can plan for future years.
 Dipel can also be used for severe infestations.

 Begin harvesting your kale after approximately 7 weeks, and it will provide constant picking for up to 10 months.
 Simply use your fingers to break off the leaves them give them a wash.
 Experiment with using your kale in a variety of ways – steaming, frying, adding to soups, baking as chips, juicing and even eating baby leaves in salads.

 Collards are from the same family as kale and cabbages and have round leaves that form a loose rosette.
 You are most likely to find seeds through online seed stores.
 Varieties include ‘Champion’ and ‘Georgia Southern’.